top of page

 VAST madebyafrica

-VAST | We are a Kenyan slow fashion and home decor brand sourcing material from across Africa and working with small scale artisans to produce high quality, handcrafted and upcycled designs in the spirit of conscious living.
-Website: www.vastmadebyafrica.com
+VAST is a Kenyan lifestyle brand focusing on slow fashion.
+They are sourcing material from across Africa and work with small scale artisans to produce high quality, handcrafted and upcycled designs in the spirit of conscious living.

 Wild Rose